 Consumers are asking for personalization.
 In fact, 72% of consumers say they'll only engage with marketing messages tailored to their interests.

 But more than that, personalization is proven to drive better results at every stage of the funnel.
 Better personalization equals more sales.
 More sales equals more shoppers to nurture into loyal customers.
 More loyal customers translates into a growing business.
 Looking at the retail space, 98% of marketers have seen an increase in average order value (AOV) with personalization, while 97% have seen an increase in revenue per user.
-But as we said earlier, personalization does not have to be limited to retail, or to ecommerce.
+But as we said earlier, personalization does not have to be limited to retail, or to eCommerce.

 According to one study, 79% of organizations that exceeded revenue goals have a documented personalization strategy.